 A Use Case for Monetary Systems

-This Use Case for Monetary Systems is an excerpt taken from the theses “End of War – Managing Mature Capitalisms”
+The Use Case for Monetary Systems is an excerpt taken from the theses “End of War – Managing Mature Capitalisms”

-- Consumers, Markets, …
+- Consumers, Markets, Purchasers, Demand …

 - Cycles – Monetary systems have phases and 60-year lifespans – due to compounding annual inflation.
 Cycles have phases or seasons and can be New or Late, Immature or Mature.
 The policies needed to manage new and mature cycles differ